scparedes/sentiment-manifolds/README.md

 # Sentiment Manifolds
-The research paper for this project can be found at: www.cs.uml.edu/~sparedes/documents/sentiment-manifolds.pdf
+The research paper for this project can be found at: www.cs.uml.edu/~sparedes/documents/sentiment-manifolds.pdf .

 ## How to work on this project
-After downloading IMBD data from kaggle site (https://goo.gl/1of8KR), copy the directory train into the training_data directory
+After downloading IMBD data from kaggle site (https://goo.gl/1of8KR), copy the directory train into the training_data directory.

+So the directory structure should be: training_data : train : {pos,neg}
+where pos and neg are directories containing reviews.

 To train network do the following: modelData is a tuple containing compiled model,